Usta-Cagri/Chocolatey-App-Installer/README.md

 ## Features
 - **Install recommended apps:** Downloads a predefined list of applications in bulk.
+- **Install Gaming Stuff** Downloads a predefined list of gaming stuff in bulk.
 - **Update all applications:** Keeps all your installed apps up-to-date.
 - **Install a single app:** Allows the user to specify an app for installation.